 Parallel execution is supported via MPI and openMP.

 GPU support is is available natively via the DOMDEC-GPU module and via an interface to the openMM package.

-Major versions are released yearly in three different flavors:
+Major versions are released yearly in two different flavors:

 - CHARMm is the commercial version available through Biovia.